drhsqlite/fossil-mirror/www/patchcmd.md

 ## Implementation Details

-The "fossil patch create" command records all of the local, uncommitted changes in a SQLite database file.
+The "fossil patch create" command records all of the local, uncommitted changes in an SQLite database file.
 If the argument to "fossil patch create" is a filename, then the patch-file database is written into that file.
 If the argument is "-" then the database is written on standard output.